ImperialCollegeLondon/dcw-splittingintowords/README.md

 ./findwords1 -w ../my-dict-words iamericall

-fails to find a solution at all, because it commits to "i america" and then fails with "ll", whereas findword2 delivers "i am eric all".
+fails to find a solution at all, because it commits to "i america" and then fails with "ll", whereas

+./findwords2 -w ../my-dict-words iamericall

+delivers the breakdown "i am eric all".

 Note that